markrwilliams/twisted-ssl-environments/README.md

 ## Sanity

-Run each `trial` environment like this:
+Run each `sanity` environment like this:

 ```
 docker-compose -e TWISTED_CHECKOUT=/path/to/twisted/checkout run sanity-debian9